 Integrative Psychotherapy Method

-One aspect of my “Integrative” psychotherapy method involves the use of the Client-Centered approach, originated by Carl Rogers.
+Another aspect of what I refer to when I describe my orientation as “Integrative” involves the use of elements drawn from various psychotherapeutic approaches.
+One of those approaches is known as the Client-Centered approach, originated by Carl Rogers.
 This work forms the foundation of all of the work I do with clients.
 Client-Centered psychotherapy (sometimes referred to as “Person-Centered”), a form of Humanistic psychotherapy, emphasizes that the client must be respected and that the therapist must be empathic.
 The work my clients and I do is highly collaborative, respectful and challenging.
 An overarching goal is client empowerment, because it is ultimately the client who accomplishes the change, not me.
 And I know that my clients only change when they feel empowered to do so.
 If a client does not come to me possessing the belief that they can change their life circumstances, we need to find ways to rediscover that belief within them.
 I utilize an active style of psychotherapy.

 Cognitive-Behavioral Therapy (CBT)